bharathajjarapu/ArcVision/README.md

 ## Introduction

-HackerzRec is a Flask-based Image Recognition API that allows users to upload images and receive predictions or information about the recognized objects.
+This is a Flask-based Image Recognition API that allows users to upload images and receive predictions or information about the recognized objects.
 This project is designed as a hackathon product, providing a simple and efficient way to perform image recognition tasks using pre-trained machine learning model which is finetuned for smaller devices i.e YOLO Lite.

 ## Features